datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 :::tip

-You can also get fine-grained usage statistics for BigQuery using the `bigquery-usage` source.
+You can also get fine-grained usage statistics for BigQuery using the `bigquery-usage` source described below.

 :::